The 6 Most Relaxing Resorts in the U.S.A.

 From tranquil spas to secluded ranches

 Sometimes you want a vacation full of action, adventure and exploring.
 Other times, you just want to sit back, relax and be pampered.
-Here, six U.S. resorts that are explicitly designed for treating yo’self.
+So without further ado, here are the most relaxing resorts in the USA that are explicitly designed for treating yo’self.

 Nestled into Oregon’s famous wine region, the Allison Inn & Spa is pretty much designed for unwinding in a gorgeous, serene setting.
 Take advantage of private vineyard tours, then return to home base and continue to sip Pinot Noir from your private terrace.
 The spa also incorporates booze into its treatments.
 Mimosa body massage, anyone?